Whip up your favourite pancakes, round up your favourite toppings, and log on to Zoom for this Shrove Tuesday tradition.

 Follow along from home at your own pace with this year’s Lent home study: Lent and the Poetry of Emily Dickinson.
 You can download the resource here.

-A 6-week course will be offered through the Diocese Wednesdays at 7 pm on Zoom, February 24-March 31, 2021.
-Register here.
+A 6-week course will be offered through the Diocese of New Westminster on Wednesdays at 7pm on Zoom, February 24 to March 31, 2021.
+Register here

 All are welcome to a Bible, Tea and Toast for Lent!
 Over the six weeks we will explore the themes of promise, discipline, acrimony, hope, renewal and humanity through Bible study and discussion.
 You can join us for all six Sundays or drop in as you prefer.
 Please email Jonathan for the Zoom link.